rails/rails/guides/source/debugging_rails_applications.md

 #### The outline command

 This command is similar to `pry` and `irb`'s `ls` command.
-It will show you what's accessible from you current scope, including:
+It will show you what's accessible from the current scope, including:

 - Local variables
 - Instance variables
 - Class variables
 - Methods & their sources
-- ...etc.

 ```rb
 ActiveSupport::Configurable#methods: config